dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 In order to develop .NET Core 2.0 applications (including ASP.NET Core 2.0 applications that target .NET Core) you will need to download and install a version of the [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/core) that is appropriate to your platform. **This is true even if you have installed Visual Studio 2017 version 15.3.**

-In order to use EF Core 2.0 or any other .NET Standard 2.0 library with a .NET platforms besides .NET Core 2.0 (e.g. with .NET Framework 4.6.1 or greater) you will need a version of NuGet that is aware of the .NET Standard 2.0 and its compatible frameworks.
+In order to use EF Core 2.0 or any other .NET Standard 2.0 library with a .NET platforms besides .NET Core 2.0 (for example, with .NET Framework 4.6.1 or greater) you will need a version of NuGet that is aware of the .NET Standard 2.0 and its compatible frameworks.
 Here are a few ways you can obtain this:

 * Install Visual Studio 2017 version 15.3
 * If you are using Visual Studio 2015, [download and upgrade NuGet client to version 3.6.0](https://www.nuget.org/downloads)